PolinaPavlovich/CONCLUS/README.md

 We thank Dr. Nina Cabezas-Wallscheid from the Max Planck Institute of Immunogiology and Epigenetics in Freiburg for provided freedom, time, and support in working on the tool.

-We are grateful to Alexey Samosyuk from the SkolTech Institute from Moscow for useful discussions and kindly provided a script for an alternative method of normalization.
+We are grateful to Alexey Samosyuk from the SkolTech Institute in Moscow for useful discussions and kindly provided a script for an alternative method of normalization.